Search by Keyword

 The Beatles never performed the song live but, as mentioned above, Paul and his new touring band thought to include "Golden Slumbers," "Carry That Weight" and "The End" on his "World Tour" well after the breakup of The Beatles.
 This tour stretched from July 26th, 1989 (London, England) to July 29th, 1990 (Chicago, Illinois).
 This three-song medley made for a suitable ending song on this tour, his first since his Wings U.K. Tour of 1979.

 Paul then included the above-described “Sgt.
 Pepper (reprise) / The End” medley on his “Driving World” tour of 2002, which spanned from April 1st (Oakland, California) to November 18th (Osaka, Japan).
+It was during this tour that Paul played this medley at the "Party At The Palace" event during the "Golden Jubilee Of Queen Elizabeth II" in London on June 3rd, 2002, the Queen herself being in attendance.
 His 2003 “Back In The World” tour also featured this medley, this tour starting on March 25th (Paris, France) and ending on June 1st (Liverpool, England).
 Paul continued to end his shows with this medley during his “2004 Summer Tour,” which spanned from May 25th (Gijon, Spain) to June 26th (Pilton, England) of that year.
 His “The 'US' Tour” of 2005 continued the use of the medley as well, this tour starting on September 16th (Miami, Florida) and ending on November 30th (Los Angeles, California) of that year.

 Paul's “Summer Live '09” Tour also featured the “Sgt.
 Pepper (reprise) / The End” medley, this tour stretching from July 17th (New York City) to August 19th (Arlington, Texas) of that year.
 His “Good Evening Europe” tour of December 2009 also featured the medley, this spanning from December 2nd (Hamburg, Germany) to December 22nd (London, England).
 Then came his “Up And Coming Tour,” which ran from March 28th, 2010 (Glendale, Arizona) to June 10th, 2011 (Las Vegas, Nevada).